Home RecipesDessertsHow to Make Chocolate Peanut Butter Footballs

 • In a mixing bowl, combine all the football ingredients and mix until well combined.

-• Then, using your hands, shape the mixture into 20 round balls, all the same size.
-To make a football, roll a ball between your palms until it lengthens.
-Pinch the ends to shape into points.
-When you like the shape, press the football onto a plate to flatten the bottom a little so it will sit.
+• Use your hands to shape the mixture into 20 equal round balls.
+To make a football, roll a ball between your palms until it lengthens, then pinch the ends to create pointed tips.
+When you are happy with the shape, press the football onto a plate to slightly flatten the bottom, so it will sit upright.

 Chocolate Coating and White Stitching